ScanMountGoat/xc3_model_py/README.md

 ```

 Certain types like matrices and vertex atribute data are stored using `numpy.ndarray`.
+All transformation matrices are column-major to match the Rust code in xc3_model.
 This greatly reduces conversion overhead and allows for more optimized Python code. xc3_model_py requires the numpy package to be installed.
 Blender already provides the numpy package, enabling the use of functions like `foreach_get` and `foreach_set` for efficient property access.

 ```python
 # blender